Wenbo-Ge/Course-Notes/ReadMe.md

 	1. First connect to root user
 	2. Run sql script, new user with password and a new schema will be created
 	3. Create a new connection with new password and user name, then only that schema will be kept

+# oracle sqlplus login fails
+	should check service to activate oracleservice